kaldor/generator-pugpig/README.md

 $ yo pugpig:testing all
 ```

 This will output the Pugpig Boilerplate test folder in the folder it is run in.
-It will include both functional and unit test examples and the libraries that are required.
+It will include functional and unit testing examples and the libraries that are required.
+An added bonus is the inclusion of the Pugpig CSS Regression testing tool (https://github.com/kaldor/pugpig-css-regression).
 Alternatively you can output only the functional test example, or only the unit test examples by running:

 ```